-- - The costs exceed the capitalisation threshold for the appropriate class of assets; (refer Appendix 1 for threshold details); and - The costs can be reliably measured.
+- The benefits are expected to last more than one year: - The costs exceed the capitalisation threshold for the appropriate class of assets; (refer Appendix 1 for threshold details); and - The costs can be reliably measured.

 3. Asset Recognition Thresholds

 The asset recognition thresholds that apply to each asset class are detailed in Appendix 1.